How to Create Landing Page

 • Make the button stand out with contrasting color (e.g., orange on blue).

-• Ensure it’s large enough to tap on mobile (minimum 44x44 pixels).
+• Ensure its large enough to tap on mobile (minimum 44x44 pixels).

 • Place it above the fold and repeat it once or twice below the fold.